 The practice of favoriting tweets on Twitter works very nicely to generate more followers.
 You favorite a tweet, those people see that you favored their tweet in notifications.
 A portion of them will follow you.

 I like to use FunnelFeed for favoriting tweets with specific keywords in them.
-The tool shows you the tweets it has queued up to favorite after you add a few keywords into it and you can fine tune the tweets you like to favorite and which ones you do not.
+This growth hacking tools shows you the tweets it has queued up to favorite after you add a few keywords into it and you can fine tune the tweets you like to favorite and which ones you do not.
 You can easily favorite a certain amount of tweets every day.
 Works pretty well.
 It worked better this was an automatic script which just did all the work but Twitter shut that down so now it’s manual.
 It still works well.

 Pricing: Basic plan is $9.99/mo and the highest one is $49.99